Codex Regius (New Testament): Description

-The text is written in two columns per page, 25 lines per page, in large but not rounded uncial letters.
+The text is written in two columns per page, 25 lines per page, in large but not rounded uncial letters using black and brown ink.
 It has breathing marks (utilised to designate vowel emphasis), and accents (used to indicate voiced pitch changes) often added wrongly.
+Initials for the ekthesis (offset letters to the left of the main margin, marking start of paragraphs) are ornamented and written in red, green, blue and yellow ink.
 Scrivener describes it as "carelessly written by an ignorant scribe".
 According to him the letter φ (phi) is enormously large, and the letter α (alpha) presents the last stage of the uncial script.
 He also surmises it was badly written by the copyist, who was probably more Egyptian rather than Greek, who had a tendency for writing Coptic rather than Greek letters.
+Quotations from the Old Testament are indicated.
+Decorated headpieces are present for each Gospel.

 The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
-It also contains the table of contents (also known as κεφαλαια) before each Gospel.
-There is also another division according to the Ammonian sections, with references to the Eusebian Canons (an early system of dividing the four Gospels into different sections) in the margin.
+It also contains the table of contents (also known as κεφαλαια) before each Gospel except John.
+There is also another division according to the Ammonian sections, with references to the Eusebian Canons (early systems of dividing the four Gospels into different sections) in the margin.
 Lectionary markings are contained in the margin for liturgical readings (these being dates in the yearly Church calendar where specific passages are read).

-It has two endings to the Gospel of Mark (as in codices Ψ 099 0112 274^{mg} 579 Lectionary 1602), and John 7:53-8:11 is omitted.
+It has John 7:53-8:11 omitted, and there are two endings to the Gospel of Mark (as in codices Ψ 099 0112 274^{mg} 579 Lectionary 1602), a shorter one appearing before the traditional verses 16:9-20.

+The text of this "shorter" ending is translated as follows:

+But they [the women] reported briefly to Peter and those with him all that they had been told.
+And after this, Jesus himself sent out by means of them, from east to west, the sacred and imperishable proclamation of eternal salvation.